2. Numeric vectors#

 the \(\boldsymbol{x}\) vector can be anything:

-from the one that features very accurate financial predictions
+from the one that features very accurate socioeconomic predictions

-that will help minimise inequality and make this world less miserable,
+that will help make this world less miserable,

 through the data you have been collecting for the last ten years